kbieser/wrangling-genomics/_episodes/09-fly-trimming.md

 Once it is copied in you are now going to convert it to a for loop by replacing the explicit parts with variables.

 > ## Exercise
 > Using the steps we tested above, create a for loop to run trimmomatic on all of our fastq files.
 Since you have the trimmomatic command pasted into nano, comment out each line > and use it to help you build the for loop.
 Save the text file as trim.sh and move to your scripts directory.
-If you really want to challenge yourself, you can add in commands  > to make a new fastq_trimmed/ and move the .trim and .orphan files to that new directory all within the script.
+If you really want to challenge yourself, you can add in commands  > to make a new fastq_trimmed/ and move the .trim and .orphan files to there own new directory's all within the script.
 Comment out notes within the text to help yourself.
 Don't forget > you have to make the script executable in order to run > it.
 Run the for loop.
 >
 >
 >> ## Solution